cindy-fang/cindy-fang/README.md

 I'm working on bringing my backlog of project ideas to life!
 My passion is to use code to create solutions that can help others.

-🔭 Currently working on a project that makes life easier for job hunters.
+🔭 Currently working on a project that makes life easier for job hunters (like me).

 🌱 Currently learning how to automate tasks with Python and Bash scripts at my internship!